Additions and Corrections

 Stationery from the American Boy Scout New England Headquarters

-This is the earliest known [United States] Boy Scout organization cover and the only one we know of from 1910.
+This is the earliest recorded [United States] Boy Scout organization cover & the only one we know of from 1910.

 264